Creating a Walkable Brisbane

 Brisbane is a great place to live, work, visit and relax, valued for its friendly and optimistic character and enjoyable lifestyle.
 The subtropical climate and our active lifestyle positions Brisbane with the opportunity to be one of the world's most walkable cities.

-In 2018, Council developed the Transport Plan for Brisbane to guide the evolution of Brisbane's transport network over the next 25 years and beyond.
+In 2018, Brisbane City Council developed the Transport Plan for Brisbane to guide the evolution of Brisbane's transport network over the next 25 years and beyond.
 The plan provides a framework to ensure our city stays connected, liveable and prosperous in the future.

 Walkable Brisbane was highlighted in the plan as a key initiative for enhancing liveability in Brisbane.
 Improving walkability in Brisbane includes: